xgt-network/xgt-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Xga::Ruby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rjungemann/xga-ruby/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Xgt::Ruby project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rjungemann/xgt-ruby/blob/master/CODE_OF_CONDUCT.md).